Search Term N-Grams - FAQs

 We understand that ratio metrics are important, and that is why we have the option to show two metrics in the word cloud.
 To show search terms by cost/conversion, select Cost as the metric to sort by (highlighted by size) and then conversions as the second metric (highlighted by color).

-When this happens, you'll see that the search terms that are big in size but light in color have a high cost/conversion (high cost but low conversions), and the search terms that are small in size but dark in color have a low cost/conversion.
+When this happens, you'll see that the search terms that are big but light in color have a high cost/conversion (high cost but low conversions), and the search terms that are small in size but dark in color have a low cost/conversion.

 Are the search terms from Shopping Campaigns also included Search Term N-grams tool?

 The Search Term N-Grams is based on the Search Terms report which also contains the search terms which triggered the Shopping Ads.
-If you want to look at search terms of a Shopping campaign only, you can segment the search terms for which the data is being aggregated in the word cloud by that particular campaign.
+If you want to look at the search terms of a Shopping campaign only, you can segment the search terms for which the data is being aggregated in the word cloud by that particular campaign.

 Why does the conversion column show more conversions than I actually have?